Commercial Rainwater Harvesting

 This will only work if the storage tank is stored below the level of the gutters and other water collection systems.

-If possible, it will only be powered by gravity and can be an incredibly efficient option and reduce water consumption and energy output.
+If possible, it will only be powered by gravity and can be an incredibly efficient option and reduce water consumption and business energy useage.

 Which rainwater harvesting system should I choose?